owncast/owncast.github.io/content/help.md

 ---
 title: "Help contribute to Owncast!"
 description: Want to help out a growing open source project?
 Use your skills here!
-toc: true
 ---

 Owncast is a growing open source project that is giving freedom, flexibility and fun to live streamers.

-And while we have a small team of kind, talented and thoughtful volunteers, we have gaps in our skillset that we'd love to fill so we can get even better at building tools that make a difference for people.
+Unfortunately the project is lacking in contributors and there's gaps in skillsets that we'd love to fill so we can get even better at building tools that make a difference for people.

+## Current needs

+- Web frontend development.
+- UI Accessibility knowledge.
+- Web design.
+- Experienced Go developer to help level-up the backend.

+If you want to be a part of a project that a lot of people think is pretty cool, please reach out.

 We abide by our [Code of Conduct](/contribute/) and feel strongly about open, appreciative, and empathetic people joining us.
 We've been very lucky to have this so far, so maybe you can help us with your skills and passion, too!